reactivego/scheduler/README.md

 	// Schedule dispatches a task to the scheduler.
 	Schedule(task func()) Runner

 	// ScheduleRecursive dispatches a task to the scheduler.
-Use the self
+Use the again
 	// function to schedule another iteration of a repeating algorithm on
 	// the scheduler.
-	ScheduleRecursive(task func(self func())) Runner
+	ScheduleRecursive(task func(again func())) Runner

+	// ScheduleLoop dispatches a task to the scheduler.
+Use the again
+	// function to schedule another iteration of a repeating algorithm on
+	// the scheduler.
+The current loop index is passed to the task.
+The loop
+	// index starts at the value passed in the from argument.
+The task is
+	// expected to pass the next loop index to the again function.
+	ScheduleLoop(task func(index int, again func(next int)), from int) Runner

 	// ScheduleFuture dispatches a task to the scheduler to be executed later.
 	// The due time specifies when the task should be executed.
 	ScheduleFuture(due time.Duration, task func()) Runner

 	// ScheduleFutureRecursive dispatches a task to the scheduler to be
 	// executed later.
-Use the self function to schedule another iteration of a
+Use the again function to schedule another iteration of a
 	// repeating algorithm on the scheduler.
 The due time specifies when the
 	// task should be executed.
-	ScheduleFutureRecursive(due time.Duration, task func(self func(due time.Duration))) Runner
+	ScheduleFutureRecursive(due time.Duration, task func(again func(due time.Duration))) Runner

 	// Wait will return when the Cancel() method is called or when there are no
 	// more tasks running.
 Note, the currently running task may schedule